conestack/cone.app/docs/source/tiles.rst

 Content
 -------

-Content area for node.
+Content area for node. ``cone.app`` expects a tile registered by name content to render the default content view of a node.
+The plugin code is responsible to provide a content tile for model nodes.

 **Registration name**
-    content
+    *content*

 **ProtectedContentTile**